 We are so happy to announce the eleventh London Information Retrieval Meetup, a free evening meetup aimed to Information Retrieval passionates and professionals who are curious to explore and discuss the latest trends in the field.

-This time the meetup will be a hybrid event, both in-presence and online!
+This time the meetup will be an online event, due to COVID-19.

 JO KRISTIAN BERGUM